FREE Case Evaluation

-Mike Morse Law Firm was founded in 1995 and is the largest personal injury law firm in Michigan.
+Mike Morse Injury Law Firm was founded in 1995 and is the largest personal injury law firm in Michigan.
 Our car accident attorneys are experienced, compassionate and dedicated to helping Michigan accident victims receive the justice they deserve.
 Our expert support staff at Mike Morse Law Firm, combined with the firm’s legal expertise, makes our team a powerful, winning advocate for car accident victims.

-Our accomplished attorneys at Mike Morse Law firm are dedicated to protecting the rights of our clients, including the right to have skilled and competent legal representation, regardless of economic status.
+Our accomplished attorneys at Mike Morse Law Firm are dedicated to protecting the rights of our clients, including the right to have skilled and competent legal representation, regardless of economic status.
 Mike Morse Law Firm believes all victims deserve justice, and has put in place a No Fee policy.
 We require no upfront fees to start a claim, and collect no payment until compensation is won.

 No Win, No Fees Guaranteed.
 That’s our promise to you.
 That’s right.
 You don’t pay a dime until we settle your Michigan accident case!
 Speak with attorney Mike Morse and his team at 855-MIKE-WINS

 Don’t fight alone.
 Start your free case review here and we’ll get back to you within 2 hours.